-Pickled Cucumber Recipe using Shio Koji Malted Rice
+Japanese Pickled Cucumber Recipe using Shio Koji

-“Shio Koji (塩麹)” is a seasoning paste that became a topic of conversation several years ago in Japan and now has become a seasoning commonly used by Japanese home cooks.
+It became a topic of conversation several years ago in Japan and now the lumpy white paste is commonly used by Japanese home cooks.

-Actually, Shio Koji can be used in various ways, and just with the malted rice, you can easily make Japanese-style pickles.
+Actually, Shio Koji can be used in various ways, and just with the salted rice malt, you can easily make tasty pickles.

-Japanese-Style Pickled Cucumber Recipe using Shio Koji
+Pickled Cucumber Recipe using Shio Koji

 When it comes to the Japanese pickle made with Shio Koji, the most common vegetable prepared for it is cucumber.

-|1||Cut cucumbers into moderate-sized pieces.
+|1||First, cut the cucumbers into moderate-sized pieces.
 Then, put the pieces and Shio Koji paste together in a zip lock bag|

-|2||Rub the paste evenly over the cucumbers.
+|2||Rub the paste over the entire surface of the cucumbers.
 Then, force air out of the bag and close it|

 |4||After that, rinse Shio Koji from cucumbers|

-|5||Cut the cucumbers into about 1cm wide slices|
+|5||Cut the cucumbers into about 1 cm wide slices|

 |6||Arrange the pickled cucumbers on a plate and Enjoy!|